-There have been no other transactions involving ordinary shares or potential ordinary shares between the reporting date and the date of completion of these unaudited interim condensed consolidated financial statements.
+There have been no other transactions involving ordinary shares or potential ordinary shares between the reporting date and the date of completion of these interim condensed consolidated financial statements.

-The convertible unsecured subordinated debentures were excluded from the calculation of the above diluted net earnings per share for the three- and six-month periods ended June 30, 2012 because their effect is anti-dilutive.
+In the three- and nine-month periods ended September 30, 2012 and 2011, the convertible unsecured subordinated debentures were excluded from the calculation of the above diluted net earnings per share because their effect was anti-dilutive.